zuwulin/stock-analysis/README.md

 ### Stock Performance For 2017 Versus 2018
 ![Screenshot_6](https://user-images.githubusercontent.com/99566803/158032126-68e0fb2d-e4ca-4c7e-9565-d28d3bc33708.png)

 ![Screenshot_4](https://user-images.githubusercontent.com/99566803/158032127-da797091-a4f6-472a-aff9-048d1be6752a.png)

+When comparing the results of stock performance between 2017 and 2018, a number of trends can be immediately identified.
+First, it should be evident that 2017 was a much more successful year for the stock market overall, with only the TEPR stock category performing negatively during that year.
+Opposite to that, most of the stocks ended up in the negative skew in 2018 (meaning that they lost in value, as oppoosed to gaining it), with only two stocks - ENPH and RUN - performing positively during said calendar year.

+The TERP stock can be identified as a "red flag" anamoly - it lost its value in both 2017 and 2018.
+As such, one should exercise extreme caution when deciding on whether they would like to buy said stock.
+On the other hand, ENPH and RUN stocks had a positive closing statement at the end of both years, thus making them a potentially safe bet for stock traders.

+Overall, however, it is hard to establish any sort of predictable stock pattern based solely on the two years examined, thus further analysis of the years to follow (i.e., 2019, 2020, 2021) should be considered prior to making any substantial stock market decisions.

 ### Code Performance Between The Original Script and The Refactored Version
 ![Screenshot_2](https://user-images.githubusercontent.com/99566803/158032132-dbcebff2-d9bc-45c0-a742-f6bbb4040659.png)